geany/www.geany.org/page_content/documentation/faq.md

 You can use the official installer to install Geany and copy its files to a portable device:

-- install Geany from the official installer to the any path on a local disk
+- install Geany from the official installer to any path on a local disk
 - copy the whole directory to the portable device
 - then uninstall Geany from your local system
 - create a new file in the installation directory and name it `GeanyPortable.bat` (or any other name you like)